ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 }
 ```

-For this we will introduce a new model called `NotificationUpdate` which provides us with the field `unreadNotifications`.
-Further, the `NotificationUpdate` might also carry a notification itself whenever one is raised while the client application is connected to our server.
+We will introduce a new model called `NotificationUpdate`, which provides us with the field `unreadNotifications`.
+Further, the `NotificationUpdate` might also carry a notification whenever one is raised while the client application is connected to our server.
 We have already put the `NotificationUpdate` into the `Notifications` directory.
 We also already added mutations to create and delete price alerts.

 Create a new file `NotificationSubscriptions.cs` in the `Notifications` directory.